khanmaster/ansiblewithvagrant/README.md

 - Mysql has been installed on db server, now lets login to db server from our Ansible machine via ssh
 - ```ssh vagrant@db```
 - Enter the passord: ```vagrant```
-- Verfiy if mysql has been installed with this command: mysql --version
+- Verfiy if mysql has been installed with this command: ```mysql --version```
 ![](verify_mysql.png)
-Great!
+## Great!

-- Its show time
+# Its show time
+- Playbooks are reusable with simple modification.

 ## Exercise:
-- Playbooks are reusable with simple modification.
+- Create 1 playbook to install:
+- Nginx on db server
-- Create 1 playbook to install nginx on db, install mysql on web server and both packages on aws server
+- Mysql on web server
+- Both packages on aws server
-- In same playbook update and upgrade the packages on all the servers
+- Update and upgrade the packages on all the servers